Discovery flight cockpit experience at Desert Skies Aviation

 Comprehensive STEM Education

-Aviation naturally integrates mathematics (navigation, fuel calculations), science (aerodynamics, meteorology, physics), and technology(modern avionics, GPS systems).
+Aviation integrates mathematics (navigation, fuel calculations), science (aerodynamics, meteorology, physics), and technology (modern avionics, GPS systems).

 2